vscx/pixelville-project/README.md

 ### Support or Contact

-Having trouble with Pages?
+Having trouble with this page?
 Check out our [documentation](https://manual.pixelville.me) or [contact us](mailto:administrative@visualstatic.net) and we’ll help you sort it out.